 In order for your body to change the way you want it to, you must keep challenging it in new ways.
 So, if any of you out there have not yet tried circuit training, please give it a try.
 It adds variety to your workout routine, keeps you from getting bored and presents your body with a new challenge.

 One of the best pieces of equipment out there for circuit training is the TRX suspension trainer.
 The TRX trainer is a single unit that allows you to do a plethora of exercises.
-You can read my complete review of the TRX trainer here which covers exercises, model comparisons, and a flexibility routine.
+You can read my complete review of the TRX trainer in the equipment review category of this website.